-The Inspire Grant is a grant of up to $600,000 over three years offered to one children’s charity each year.
-The purpose of this grant is to support national, innovative programs that provide alternative pathways to or opportunities for education.
+The Inspire Grant is a grant of up to $600,000 over three years offered to one eligible Australian charity each year.
+The purpose of the Inspire Grant is to support national, innovative programs that provide alternative pathways to, or opportunities for, education.

 About the Inspire Grant

-This newly introduced funding opportunity is a large, multi-year grant of up to $200,000 per year to a total of up to $600,000 per organisation over three years.
-The grant is awarded to one eligible Australian children’s charity each year for the purpose of providing innovative interventions that will change the course of a child’s life and inspire their future prosperity, with a focus on alternative pathways to education.
+Introduced in 2017 the Inspire Grant is a large, multi-year grant of up to $200,000 per year to a total of up to $600,000 per organisation over three years.
+The grant is awarded to one eligible Australian charity each year for the purpose of providing innovative interventions that will change the course of a child’s life and inspire their future prosperity, with a focus on alternative pathways to education.
 The grants are embedded with milestones and outcome reporting that align with St.George Foundation’s priorities.
-This grant is a new program that has been developed to further St.George Foundation’s core purpose of supporting small charities to make a significant impact on, and to provide sustainable outcomes for, the lives of children experiencing disadvantage in Australia long into the future.
+This grant was developed to further St.George Foundation’s core purpose of supporting charities to make a significant impact on, and to provide sustainable outcomes for, the lives of children experiencing disadvantage in Australia long into the future.

 Projects funded should